CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 -- Give the carto user full access to the carto schema GRANT ALL PRIVILEGES ON SCHEMA "<my database>".carto TO ROLE carto_role;

+-- Give the carto user permission to use the warehouse GRANT OPERATE ON WAREHOUSE COMPUTE_WH TO ROLE CARTO_ROLE;
+GRANT USAGE ON WAREHOUSE COMPUTE_WH TO ROLE CARTO_ROLE;

 -- Grant usage to public role
 -- Repeat this for any other role that needs to use the toolbox GRANT USAGE ON DATABASE "<my database>" TO ROLE public;